knorth55/knorth55.github.io/_pages/about.md

 user interface for manipulation at JSK Laboratory supervised by Prof. Masayuki Inaba and Prof. Kei Okada.

-In 2022, he started working as a project assistant professor at JSK Laboratory in UTokyo.
+From April 2022 to March 2023, he worked as a project assistant professor at JSK Laboratory in UTokyo.
+From March 2023, he stared workign as a robotics software engineer at GITAI.